shellqiqi/nju-network-labs/content/ch03/subch03/generate-error-messages.md

     >>> print(pkt)
     IPv4 0.0.0.0->0.0.0.0 ICMP | ICMP TimeExceeded:TTLExpired 28 bytes of raw payload (b'E\x00\x00\x1c\x00\x00\x00\x00\x00\x01') OrigDgramLen: 28

+✅ In the report, show how you implement the logic of generating ICMP error messages.

 ## Testing

 To test your router, you can use the same formula you've used in the